mindspore-ai/docs/docs/federated/docs/source_en/java_api_flparameter.md

 - Return value

-    The value is of the Boolean type.
+    The value is of the boolean type.
 The value true indicates that device-cloud security authentication is performed, and the value false indicates that device-cloud security authentication is not performed.

 ## setPkiVerify